wangxf2000/OneNodeCDHCluster/ibm.md

 ## Notes

-If you are running RHEL instead of CentOS, you must run the below to install the EPEL repo:
+If you are running RHEL instead of CentOS, you must run the below before the script, in order to install the EPEL repo:
 ```
 $ rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
 ```